Course Cross Enrollment Policy

 Designated administrator/adviser is the person(s) designated by the school/program (sending or receiving) to approve the enrollment of students in a course that is outside their home school/program.

-- Students complete the Cross-Enrollment form and request approval from the designated administrator/adviser in their home/school program and the designated administrator/adviser in the receiving school/program.
+- Students complete the Cross-Enrollment form and request approval from the designated administrator/adviser in their home school/program and the designated administrator/adviser in the receiving school/program.
+Please click here for a list of designated administrators/advisers in the home and receiving school/program.

 - Student submits the completed Cross-Enrollment form to the Office of the University Registrar.